Tooth Pain? We’re Here to Help

 Frequently Asked Questions

 Many people experience uncertainty when dealing with dental pain.
-If you have a toothache, these questions can help guide your next steps.
+These questions can help guide your next steps and provide general information about seeking care.

 Why is my toothache worse at night?